AliceC_web_pics_428.jpg

 I support professionals to gain clarity and confidence for career change, job search or exploration in a rapidly changing world of work.

-Thinking about a Career Change?
+Thinking about a major Career challenge?

 If that thought fills you with dread, that’s very normal.
 But know you’re unlikely to have to start again from scratch.
 Much of what you’ve already built, your skills, experience and perspective, can travel with you.
 Careers today are also far less linear than they used to be.
+Many major career problems are not capability problems.
+They’re problems that require new thinking and strategies.

-The reason why I’m sharing this is that career change becomes much easier once you step back and think clearly about your options.
+The reason why I’m sharing this is that major career change or challenges becomes much easier once you step back and think clearly about your options.
 That’s the work I do with clients.
 We slow things down, question a few assumptions, and start working out what a good next step could look like.

 There is a practical way forward.